-The time from initial concept to space leasing can take a two to five years or longer.
+The time from initial concept to space leasing can take 2 to 5 years or longer.
 Obviously, if municipal financing is involved, multiply your time estimates several times.
 Tellingly, the American Dream Mall in the New Jersey Meadowlands took 16 years to go from concept to operation.

 What’s the difference between a mall and a shopping complex?